 And we are too, with Gadi and with his pre-work thought process.

-The stone, with nothing but its external aspect visible, appears to the artist as a transparent, three-dimensional, block to chisel, form and create from.
-The other dimension expressed and present in the block itself is the veins and tones inherent to the stone used to adorn the length and breadth of the sculpture all around.
+The stone, with nothing but its external aspect visible, appears to the artist as a transparent, three-dimensional, block to chisel, form, and create from.
+The other dimension expressed and found in the material itself is the veins and shades inherent in the stone that encircle the length and breadth of the sculpture..

-In searching of this uniqueness, Gadi has covered great distances in Israel and in quarry centers around the world, where he found the double bulk of the ridged mass, the block and the veins.
+In searching for this uniqueness, Gadi has covered great distances in Israel and in quarry centers around the world, where he found the fossilized mass of stone the block, and the veins.
 A “Fatal Attraction” sparks between him and the stone and at that very moment, a new sculpture is born, coming to life in his very being and in his veins.
-Then the merger leading up to the chisel, hammer and saw commences.
+Then the merger leading up to the chisel, hammer, and saw commences.
 The obsession and storm of emotions raging inside make way for a new flirtation – a new birth, albeit more cruel and aggressive.

 Despite everything said about Gadi’s egocentricity and the private intimacy of his work, the numerous audiences visiting his studio at Mishmar David feel a connection to his work, and indeed, Gadi’s “Billy Rose Art Garden” is currently being established on a hill next to his kibbutz, not far from the Jerusalem Mountains.
 Perhaps this is akin to repentance in that his meetings with the visitors will serve as a channel for conveying his so very simple messages – the exposure of the artist’s halls of thought and deeds.

-Why would a normal person rupture a hole in a block of stone, drill and saw wood, cut and weld iron and conduct rays of light into space?
-By utilizing all the materials and in all the various stage in his life, the artist is preoccupied with repeatedly recurring difficulties and questions.
-Throughout life, a person will take action and cope, fall and try, and will never know if he has achieved his objective, unless the personal challenge was a truly mental challenge.
+Why would a normal person rupture a hole in a block of stone, drill and saw wood, cut and weld iron, and conduct rays of light into space?
+As he utilizes all the materials in the various stages of his life, the artist is preoccupied with recurring difficulties and questions.
+Throughout his life, a person will try, cope, fall and try again, and will never know if he has achieved his objective unless the personal challenge was a true mental challenge.
 Namely, no external criteria will be able to limit, bind and divert him from his path, since the artist’s creation is an effective school for himself and for us.
 Can works of art teach us about the artists who created them?
 Because every work of art has a genuine and true autobiographical element.

 In a world in which the powerful build and expand our rate of life and death, it is good to meet artists who hold a different opinion and are not affected by anything but themselves.
 Their art serves us as a refuge for a short while, a getaway from the bustle of life.
 And those whose work is the antithesis of the goings-on and the deciding factors – are the ones providing us with reason to live.

 I’ve followed Gadi’s work for a long time.
 I was overjoyed when I was given the honor of writing the preface of his first book, perhaps in order to present, to my understanding, the distant and three-dimensional aspect in the stone artist’s stormy mind.
-My intention was to establish an understanding of his art – not as a hermetically sealed framework, rather as food for thought for the many who shall undoubtedly frequent the sculptures of my friend, the sculptor Gadi Fraiman.
+My intention was to establish an understanding of his art – not as an airtight framework, but rather as food for thought for the many who shall undoubtedly frequent the sculptures of my friend, the sculptor Gadi Fraiman.